gefercan2/touchDesigner_Arduino_exercises/README.md

 # touchDesigner_Arduino_exercises

-Touch Designer is a powerful visual programming environment used for real-time interactive content, generative art, audiovisual performances, and installations.
+TouchDesigner is a node-based visual programming language developed by Derivative for creating real-time interactive multimedia content, 3D art, and immersive installations.
+It allows users to build complex visuals, audio, and interactive systems by connecting operators (nodes) on a canvas, offering instant feedback without traditional text-based coding.
 Here's how you can learn the basics and a starter exercise to build upon.

 ## Getting Started with Touch Designer